 Mental health in Black Cincinnati is done flying under the radar.
 It is time to educate ourselves and take action.

-– Isolation from core group or a previously enjoyed activity
+– Isolation from the core group or a previously enjoyed activity

 – Self-medicating with food, alcohol, drugs or other substances.